 Gill signed a record deal with RCA and moved to Nashville in 1983.
 Early the following year he landed his first single on the country charts, “A Victim of Life’s Circumstances.”
 In 1987, he registered his first Top Five hit, “Cinderella.”
 Other 1980s-era hits included “If It Weren’t for Him” (with Rosanne Cash) and “Oklahoma Borderline” (co-written by Gill with Crowell and Guy Clark).

 Also in the 1980s, Gill found work as a studio musician and songwriter, contributing to albums by Rosanne Cash, Dire Straits, Emmylou Harris, Patty Loveless, Reba McEntire, and Bonnie Raitt.

 In 1989 Gill signed with MCA Records and released his breakthrough album, When I Call Your Name, a collection of tender ballads and uptempo numbers that showcased both his soaring tenor voice and his extraordinary talent on guitar.
-In 1990, the title song, with harmonies by Patty Loveless, climbed to #2 on the country chart and earned Gill his first of many CMA awards, for Single and Song of the Year.
+In 1990, the title song, with harmonies by Patty Loveless, climbed to #2 on the country chart and earned Gill his first of many Country Music Association awards, for Single and Song of the Year.
 Gill’s recording also was awarded a Grammy—his first—for Best Country Vocal Performance, Male.

 Throughout the 1990s, Gill ranked as one of the dominant artists in country music, winning music industry awards by the armload.
 He took Grammys every year in the decade, from 1990 through 1999.
 A Grammy favorite, he continues to win accolades in the twenty-first century.
 As of 2020, he has twenty-one Grammys, for singing, songwriting, producing, and instrumental performances.